 VegPRO education and training initiative

-Each training opportunity is offered for a set period of time.
-Topics to date have been many and varied, covering everything from general business management to work health and safety instruction and training and accreditation in chemical use.
+From 2016 until 2021, the VegPRO initiative provided targeted training programs that upskilled participants at all levels in the Australian vegetable industry.
+The specific program topics were guided by industry needs and nominations and were offered for a set period of time.
+Topics were varied, covering everything from general business management to work health and safety instruction and accreditation in chemical use.

-The overarching VegPRO program is supported by the investment Vegetable industry education and training initiative (VG15028), while the specific training opportunities are added as VegPRO sub-projects (VG16031).
+The overarching VegPRO program was supported by the investment Vegetable industry education and training initiative (VG15028), while the specific training opportunities were added as VegPRO sub-projects (VG16031).

 Completed VegPRO sub-projects